mortezakowkabi/jcb-persian-documentation/001-Hello-World-with-Joomla-Component-Builder.md

 [24:00](https://youtu.be/1KBBtQUxMTc?t=1440)

-If your new views don’t appear publicly:
+If your new views don't appear publicly:

 1. Uninstall the component.
 2. Reinstall it fresh — JCB applies public access on first install.